danilhendrasr/skaja/README.md

 # Skaja

 The name comes from translating what "Redis" stands for --Remote Dictionary Server-- into Indonesian, which becomes "Server Kamus Jarak Jauh" or Skaja for short.
 Ikr, what a goofy ahh name.

+But actually it's not really a Redis clone, but a key-value store built utilizing low-level evented I/O interfaces.

 ## Communication Protocol